RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_driver/index.rst

     Rxn Rover will fail to communicate with hardware devices that do not have an accompanying driver.

 .. hint::
-    You can visit the `Instrument Driver Network (IDNet) <https://www.ni.com/en/support/downloads/instrument-drivers.html>`_ Or the `Rxn Rover Plugin Catalog <https://rxnrover.github.io/PluginCatalog>`__  to see if your instrument already has a LabVIEW-supported driver.
+    You can visit the `Instrument Driver Network (IDNet) <https://www.ni.com/en/support/downloads/instrument-drivers.html>`_ or the `Rxn Rover Plugin Catalog <https://rxnrover.github.io/PluginCatalog>`__  to see if your instrument already has a LabVIEW-supported driver.

 This tutorial is not meant to be a comprehensive-tutorial just as supplementary instruction.
 For more detailed guidelines, refer to:
 `Developing LabVIEW Plug and Play Instrument Drivers <https://www.ni.com/en/support/downloads/instrument-drivers/tools-resources/developing-labview-plug-and-play-instrument-drivers.html>`_